There are currently no products in the cart.

 use everything you consume for the production of energy.

 use what it doesn’t need for energy for the production of molecules that the cells need.

 If your body has used up all of the energy it needs to keep itself up and running and has met all of its cellular needs, it then converts everything that’s leftover into other types of molecules and stores them for later use — often in the form of fat.

 Protein serves a number of vital functions within the body including supporting cellular function and repairing tissue.
 However, protein is best known for its close association with the muscle-building process.

 Our bodies break down protein from our diets into amino acids (AAs).
-AAs are circulated in the bloodstream and disperse to all the cells in the body for absorption and use.
+AAs are circulated in the bloodstream and dispersed to all the cells in the body for absorption and use.

 The body is a regenerative system: it is in a constant state of building tissues, breaking them down, and then rebuilding them again.

 Kind of like your skin and hair, which are constantly shedding and forming again…. your muscles are no different.
 They are constantly fluctuating between states of muscle protein breakdown (MPB) and muscle protein synthesis (MPS).

 Physical activity (especially intense exercise) causes damage to your muscle tissue and sets off a signaling event in your body to repair and rebuild damaged proteins.

 This is where your diet comes into play.
 In order to supply your muscles with the nutrients they need to repair and rebuild, your body needs to have a steady and ample supply of dietary protein.
 Without it, your body cannot maintain all the vital building and repair mechanisms that it needs.

 On the flip side, your body cannot store excess amino acids.
 Instead, surplus AAs are converted into other molecules for storage.
 Some may be converted into sugars for energy, and others are converted into fat.